Chem-273-Team-3/Chem273-Project2/README.md

 Team 3 - Natalia Rivera, Joseph Gill, Andy Ho, Nathalie Murphy, Sibhi Sakthivel, Yashesha Kothari

+The package can be found in main.py file, but our test cases will be located in the main_test.ipynb file

 Overview:
 ---------
 Ecoli_Walk is a package that visually demonstrates the movement of E. coli towards a food source with varying concentration profiles.